Kochi: Navy

-The Southern Naval Command, one of the three main formations of the Indian Navy has its headquarters in Kochi at INS Venduruthy.
+The Southern Naval Command, one of the three main formations of the Indian Navy, has its headquarters in Kochi at INS Venduruthy.
 It is commanded by the Flag Officer Commanding-in-Chief.
 The Southern Naval Command consists of Flag Officer Sea Training (FOST), a training squadron, training establishments and bases, and land forces and survey ships.
-It has a naval air station, and a ship repair yard.
+It has a naval air station and a ship repair yard.

-The Indian Navy Day is also celebrated here.
-It is a week-long event showcasing warships, planes, helicopters etc. of the Indian Navy at INS Venduruthy.
-It is a public event attended in large numbers.
+Indian Navy Day is also celebrated here.
+It is a week-long public event showcasing warships, planes, helicopters, and other naval equipment.

-The close by located Cochin Shipyard Limited is the largest shipbuilding and maintenance facility in India.
+The Cochin Shipyard Limited is the largest shipbuilding and maintenance facility in India.

-Presently it is building the first indigenous aircraft carrier for the Indian Navy.
+In 2020, it finished building the first indigenous aircraft carrier for the Indian Navy.